ouStanleyy/instagram-clone/README.md

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

-My first full stack project is an attempt to clone the main functionalities of MeetUp.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>